Electrocardiogram (ECG or EKG)

 - Weakness, fatigue or a decline in ability to exercise

 The American Heart Association doesn't recommend using electrocardiograms to assess adults at low risk who don't have symptoms.
-But if you have a family history of heart disease, your doctor may suggest an electrocardiogram as an early screening test, even if you have no symptoms.
+But if you have a family history of heart disease, your doctor may suggest an electrocardiogram as a screening test, even if you have no symptoms.

 An electrocardiogram is a safe procedure.
-You'll have no risk of getting an electrical shock during the test because the electrodes placed on your body don't emit electricity.
-They only record the electrical activity of your heart.
+There is no risk of electrical shock during the test because the electrodes used do not produce electricity.
+The electrodes only record the electrical activity of your heart.

 You may have minor discomfort, similar to removing a bandage, when the electrodes are removed.
-Rarely, a reaction to the electrode adhesive may cause redness or swelling where the patches were placed.
+Some people develop a slight rash where the patches were placed.

 How you prepare

 No special preparations are necessary for a standard electrocardiogram.
-Do tell your doctor about any medications and supplements you're taking because some can affect the results of your test.
+Tell your doctor about any medications and supplements you take.
+These can often affect the results of your test.

 What you can expect

-Electrodes — typically 10 — will be attached to chest and sometimes to your limbs.
-The electrodes are sticky patches applied to help record the electrical activity of your heart.
-Each one has a wire attached to a monitor.
+You may be asked to change into a hospital gown.
 If you have hair on the parts of your body where the electrodes will be placed, the technician may shave the hair so that the patches stick.

 You can resume your normal activities after your electrocardiogram.